stewones/chatness/docs/dev/build-android.md

 npx cap sync
 ```

 The `sync` command updates dependencies, and copies any web assets to your project.
-You can also run:
+Always that you install a new Capacitor plugin you'll need to run this sync command.

 ```bash
 npx cap copy